-Oklahoma operates two 1915(c) waivers with a Nursing Facility level of care (NFLOC) designation serving approximately 21,000 individuals per month in community settings.
+Oklahoma operates two 1915(c) waivers with a nursing facility (NF) level of care (LOC) designation serving approximately 21,000 individuals per month in community settings.
 The State conducted a review of all of its applicable State statutes, administrative rules, approved waivers, provider requirements, and service specifications pertaining to the HCBS settings.
-The results of the State's systemic review are located in Appendix A.

-The following are the approved NFLOC Waiver Programs.
+The results of the State's systemic review are located in Appendix 1.
+The following are the approved NF LOC Waiver Programs.